tfrere/hub-docs/docs/hub/spaces-oauth.md

 The user can select which organizations to grant access to when authorizing the app.
 If you require access to a specific organization, you can add `orgIds=ORG_ID` as a query parameter to the OAuth authorization URL.
 You have to replace `ORG_ID` with the organization ID, which is available in the `organizations.sub` field of the userinfo response.

-## Adding the button to your Space
+## 2. Add the sign in button in your code

-You now have all the information to add a "Sign-in with HF" button to your Space.
+You now have all the information to add a "Sign-in with HF" button to your Space and implement the authentication flow.
 Some libraries ([Python](https://github.com/lepture/authlib), [NodeJS](https://github.com/panva/node-openid-client)) can help you implement the OpenID/OAuth protocol.

 Gradio and huggingface.js also provide **built-in support**, making implementing the Sign-in with HF button a breeze; you can check out the associated guides with [gradio](https://www.gradio.app/guides/sharing-your-app#o-auth-login-via-hugging-face) and with [huggingface.js](https://huggingface.co/docs/huggingface.js/hub/README#oauth-login).

 Basically, you need to:

+- Choose a redirect URL that targets your Space (e.g., `https://{SPACE_HOST}/login/callback`).
 - Redirect the user to `https://huggingface.co/oauth/authorize?redirect_uri={REDIRECT_URI}&scope=openid%20profile&client_id={CLIENT_ID}&state={STATE}`, where `STATE` is a random string that you will need to verify later.
 - Handle the callback on `/auth/callback` or `/login/callback` (or your own custom callback URL) and verify the `state` parameter.
 - Use the `code` query parameter to get an access token and id token from `https://huggingface.co/oauth/token` (POST request with `client_id`, `code`, `grant_type=authorization_code` and `redirect_uri` as form data, and with `Authorization: Basic {base64(client_id:client_secret)}` as a header).